Temporary dental prosthesis

 What are the common consequences of tooth removal?

-- The wound may bleed for several hours.
+- The wound may bleed for a few hours.

-- You may have fever and chills, which could indicate infection.
+- You may experience fever and chills, which could indicate an infection.

 - Swelling and redness may occur at the surgical site.

-- The area may injure, which can be managed by prescribed pain medication.
+- The area may be painful, which can be managed with prescribed painkillers.

 Your first visit

-Many people who visit Dental Experts Albania have questions about cosmetic problems, including stained and discolored teeth.
-During your first visit, you will receive a full set of x-rays, a thorough examination, cleaning, and time to talk with your dentist (plan to spend about 90 minutes in our office).
+Many people who visit Dental Experts Albania have questions about aesthetic issues, including stained and discolored teeth.
+During your first visit, you will receive a complete set of X-rays, a thorough examination, cleaning, and time to speak with your dentist (expect to spend about 90 minutes in our office).

-We will review your exam, talk about how you would like to improve the appearance of your teeth, and discuss a treatment plan.
+We will review your examination, talk about how you would like to improve the appearance of your teeth, and discuss a treatment plan.

-We are of the view that the best cure is prevention; prevention is undoubtedly better than cure.
-When prevention is no longer possible we try to nip it in the bud.
+We believe that the best care is prevention; preventing is undoubtedly better than curing.
+When prevention is no longer possible, we try to address issues at the earliest stage.

 Every appointment starts on time, with as little waiting as possible.

 We know that no one looks forward to going to the dentist.
-So we do everything we can to make your experience at our office one of a kind.
+So we do everything to make your experience at our office one of a kind.
 See for yourself!